 This course is for the non-math major and is designed to demonstrate the importance of mathematics in daily life, as well as its application in the workplace and mission field.
+The class helps students prepare for the mathematics they will see in their college classes.
 Topics include: consumer mathematics, critical thinking skills, number theory, algebra, graphs and functions, statistics, metric system, conversion, and selected topics from geometry.